NikTRSK/blurryPapers/README.md

 # 310-Project2
-Super awesome app for project 2 called blurryPaper
+Super awesome app for project 2 called blurryPaper's.

 ## Commit rules
 1. ***Do not*** commit directly to the master branch.